-EMS Instructor/Clinical Coordinator
+EMS Instructor/Clinical Coordinator - CLOSED

 The Department of Emergency Medical Services at Missouri Southern State University is experiencing an exciting period of growth and invites applicants for a full-time, 12-month, non-tenure track faculty position as an EMS Instructor, beginning January 2016.
 Teaching responsibilities include general classroom and laboratory instruction in the Emergency Medical Technician and Paramedic Programs with an emphasis in development and oversight of clinical operations.